Ah, springtime—warm breezes, daffodils, sunshine, and among Classical Conversations families, practicing for “Memory Master”!

 “Memory Master” is an honor bestowed on Foundations students who have mastered all of the memory work during the twenty-four weeks of Foundations class.
 We define “mastery” of the information as having committed the information to long-term memory, which means we do not cram for a single test and then forget it.
 I followed the “cram-it-and-forget-it” method in my own education, but now I see the foolishness of that and I am careful to help my children see the wisdom of truly mastering the material.
 We do not focus on test scores, but on what is really in their head to stay.

-The amount of information we ask the students to recite is lengthy.
-This year is Cycle 3, so students will be reciting:
+The amount of information we ask the students to master is lengthy.
+They recite:

 - The entire timeline of 160 events from creation to modern times;